Chamblen12/DataViz_Final_Proj/updates.md

 ## March 30th Beginning of Class
 Got a working shiny program for first graph, want to add second tab and other graphs to shiny.

+## March 3oth End of Class
+Worked on adding a second graph below first one using fluidRow but struggled.
+Got better understanding of statistics im using and what they actually reprsent.